fjohnson/elements/README.md

-# Elements
 A chemical element discovery timeline visualizer.

 This project uses Knight Lab's [TimelineJS](https://timeline.knightlab.com/docs/index.html) to build a timeline of the discovery of the chemical elements.
 Information is dynamically taken from Wikipedia, Wikidata, and Wikicommons to build the visualization.